 In the decades following, safety regulations gradually increased, often precipitated by disasters.
 In 1969, the U.S. government passed a law requiring four federal mine safety inspections per year, in addition to four by state inspectors.

-The bill proposed by GOP lawmakers this year in the West Virginia Legislature would remove almost all penalties mining companies faced from the state for safety violations.
-The proposal’s sponsors said the existence of federal inspectors made state inspectors redundant, and that companies would feel freer to bring up concerns about safety violations if they weren’t at risk of being fined.
+GOP lawmakers who sponsored this year’s failed bill to eliminate state penalties for safety violations said the existence of federal inspectors made state inspectors redundant, and that companies might feel freer to bring up concerns about safety violations if they weren’t at risk of being fined.

 Under current law, companies can face thousands of dollars in fines and even prison time for failing to implement safety measures.
 The state can also close down portions of a mine, or even an entire mine.